 One day Goddess Parvati was alone at home on Mt.
 Kailash and wanted to have a bath.
 She realized that she needed someone to guard the door till bathing.
 So, she told Nandi, Shiva’s Bull, to guard the door and not let in because she did not want to be distributed during bathing.

 Lord shiva pacified her and instructed his followers to bring back the head of the first living creature they find.
-They first encounter the elephant calf and cuff off its head, and brought it to Lord Shiva.
+They first encounter the elephant calf, cuff off its head, and bring it to Lord Shiva.
 Shiva then positioned the head of the elephant on the boy and brought him back to life.
 Then Lord Shiva declared him as his son and named him Ganesha or Ganapati.

 Ganapati refers to leaders among all classes of beings or Ganas.
 The gods blessed Ganesha with the blessing that he would be worshipped before anyone else at the beginning of any auspicious events.

 According to Shiva Purana, Shub and Labh are two sons of Lord Ganesha.
 Shubh and Labh are personifications of auspiciousness and profit, respectively.
 Shubh was the son of Goddess Riddhi, and Labh was the son of Goddess Siddhi.